 Have you ever wondered what people think or even say about you or your brand?
 Well, you can actually find out exactly what’s being shared about you on Social Media, blogs, news sites, etc. In this article we’ll introduce you to the fundamentals of media monitoring, types of monitoring, what to monitor and how media tracking relates to PR.
 We’ll also briefly go over tools you can use to stay up-to-date with changes in the media and your mentions.
 In an additional article, we’ll dive into how you can easily use different types of tools to follow your media mentions.
-Before we get ahead of ourselves, let’s make sure we understand the purpose and functionality of media monitoring and analysis.

 We all browse the internet or scroll through social media on a daily basis, right?
 We take our time to lazily flip through the sports pages or to read the latest gossip.
 However, actually monitoring the media, really paying attention to what’s going on, is much different than just some casual reading.

 So, how do we define media monitoring?
 In simple terms, media tracking can be described as the activity of actively observing and keeping track of what’s happening in the news, what’s being said on Social Media and what stories are featuring across the internet.

 Within the IMC process, PR implements various techniques and tactics to help meet the holistic communication goals.
 In this, PR has a different set of objectives than marketing, the main difference being that PR focuses on promotion via editorial content and sharing value-adding materials that enhances the overall marketing plan.